Cart 0

 The story behind the model ship

-A fortunate coincidence was a conversation with a model-building friend who still owned the original model of the Horizon (sister ship of the Zenith) from Sextant SX 117.
-However, a closer examination of the master plan revealed that the original model no longer reflected the actual condition of the ship in many respects.
-Therefore, extensive adjustments had to be made – from corrected length and width to numerous details of the modifications during the redesign.
+A fortunate coincidence was a conversation with a model builder friend who still owned the original model of the Horizon, the sister ship of the Zenith, from Sextant SX 117.
+However, upon closer inspection of the general plan, it became apparent that the original model no longer corresponded to the actual condition of the ship in many respects.
+This meant that extensive adjustments had to be made, from correcting the length and width to numerous details of the modifications in the new design.

 Technical data of the Zenith